merenlab/merenlab.org/software/anvio/help/programs/anvi-estimate-metabolism/index.md

   display: true
 ---

-Reconstructs metabolic pathways and estimates pathway completeness for a given set of contigs..
+Reconstructs metabolic pathways and estimates pathway completeness for a given set of contigs.

 See **[program help menu](../../../vignette#anvi-estimate-metabolism)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.